 CROCUS Locations

-Located on the grounds of Argonne Testbed for Multiscale Observational Science (ATMOS), this location is home to cutting-edge instruments and world-class experts that observe, record and interpret complex data to help the country become resilient to changes in climate.
-ATMOS is the heart of instrumentation for CROCUS–before any CROCUS instrumentation is deployed and installed at a CROCUS site, it is first tested at ATMOS.
+Located on the grounds of Argonne Testbed for Multiscale Observational Science (ATMOS), this location is home to cutting-edge instruments and world-class experts that observe, record and interpret complex data.
+ATMOS is the heart of instrumentation for CROCUS.
+Before any CROCUS instrumentation is deployed and installed, it is first tested at ATMOS.

 CHICAGO STATE UNIVERSITY

 Located on the southern end of the project’s node network, it includes a rooftop and ground location.
-The equipment is measuring air quality, weather conditions, rain and soil conditions.
+The equipment is measuring atmospheric composition, weather conditions, rain and soil conditions.
 Researchers are particularly interested in data from the ground at this site.
-The nearby neighborhood of Chatham experiences some of the most extreme flooding in Chicago and the heavier, more frequent rains associated with climate change will only make matters worse.
+The nearby neighborhood of Chatham experiences some of the most extreme flooding in Chicago.
 The new sensors will help researchers understand how different surfaces, landscapes and vegetation can absorb or channel away water.

-Humboldt Park was selected because it’s a prairie filled with grasses and trees but surrounded by tall buildings and busy roads.
-This research will help the Humboldt Park community learn about the risks of flooding, heat stress and wind so they can make the best choices to protect themselves, their homes and their community from climate change.
+Humboldt Park is a prairie filled with grasses and trees but surrounded by buildings and busy roads.
+Data from this location will inform research on the risks of flooding, heat stress, wind, and extreme weather.

 NORTHEASTERN ILLINOIS UNIVERSITY

 Instrumentation is located on the rooftop of Bernard J. Brommel Hall on the university’s main campus.
-The first CROCUS site to go online, researchers installed installed a Waggle node — a grouping of sensors that measure wind, temperature, rainfall, snow accumulation, radiation and air pollution.
-Additionally, the equipment is capable of edge computing — processing data at the source of collection so that researchers can access environmental readings in near-real time.
+The first CROCUS site to go online, researchers installed a Waggle node — a grouping of sensors that measure wind, temperature, rainfall, snow accumulation, radiation and atmospheric composition.
+The equipment is capable of edge computing — processing data at the source of collection so that researchers can get readings in near-real time.
+Additional ground sensors measure groundwater level, soil moisture and temperature, and the amount of heat and energy flowing through the soil.

 NORTHWESTERN UNIVERSITY

-Located on Northwestern’s Evanston campus near the shore of Lake Michigan, this CROCUS site captures lake effects on weather and air quality.
-Site instrumentation is deployed on the roof of Scott Hall, in campus greenspace, and on maple trees surrounding the building to measure air quality, weather conditions, rain, and soil conditions.
-This site is positioned at the northern end of the project’s node network, which helps to understand gradients in climate, water, and plant growth from lake-to-inland and north-to-south across the Chicago metro area.
+Located on Northwestern’s Evanston campus near the shore of Lake Michigan, this CROCUS site captures lake effects on weather and atmospheric composition.
+Site instrumentation is deployed on the roof of Scott Hall, in campus greenspace, and on maple trees surrounding the building to measure atmospheric composition, weather, rain, and soil conditions.
+This site is positioned at the northern end of the project’s node network, which helps to understand gradients in atmospheric conditions, water, and plant growth from lake-to-inland and north-to-south across the Chicago area.

 A group of CROCUS team members work on equipment in a sunny patch of grass at UIC.
 Behind them, tall urban buildings occupy the skyline.